Zorpia

 Zorpia (若比鄰) is a social networking service with customers in China.
-Zorpia is one of the few international social networks with a Chinese Internet Content Provider license.
-The social networking site reports 2 million unique users per month and a total worldwide user base of 26 million.
-Jeffrey Ng is the company's founder and CEO of Zorpia.
-The privately funded company is based in Hong Kong and has 30 employees.
+Zorpia was one of the few international social networks with a Chinese Internet Content Provider license.
+The social networking site reported 2 million unique users per month and a total worldwide user base of 26 million in 2013.
+Jeffrey Ng was the company's founder and CEO of Zorpia.
+The privately funded company was based in Hong Kong and has 30 employees.

 Zorpia has been accused of spamming misleading messages on behalf of people to their address books without their consent or knowledge as a way of acquiring email addresses.
 In 2012, PandoDaily wrote that Zorpia "has a dreadful spamming problem that it needs to fix fast."

+By early 2020, Zorpia had been acquired by Twoo, and zorpia.com was redirected there until the latter site's shutdown in 2022, when all users were migrated to Plenty of Fish.

 History

 In December 2003, Jeffrey Ng founded Zorpia as a social networking service.
 Ng wanted it to be an online nation for people looking for new relationships.
 While sites such as Facebook and Twitter are still banned in China, the ban has allowed Zorpia to use its ICP license in China to grow its user base.
 In 2009, the company partnered with Viximo, a distributor of software for virtual goods and currency.